mprinc/TypeScript-Website/packages/documentation/copy/en/project-config/Project References.md

 ## Overall Structure

-With more `tsconfig.json` files, you'll usually want to use [Configuration file inheritance](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) to centralize your common compiler options.
+With more `tsconfig.json` files, you'll usually want to use [Configuration file inheritance](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) to <span class='definition'>centralize your common compiler options</span>.
-This way you can change a setting in one file rather than having to edit multiple files.
+This way you can <span class='important'>change a setting in one file rather than having to edit multiple files</span>.

-Another good practice is to have a "solution" `tsconfig.json` file that simply has `references` to all of your leaf-node projects and sets `files` to an empty array (otherwise the solution file will cause double compilation of files).
+Another good practice is to have a <span class='definition'>"solution" `tsconfig.json` file</span> that simply has `references` to all of your leaf-node projects and sets `files` to an empty array (otherwise the solution file will cause double compilation of files).
 Note that starting with 3.0, it is no longer an error to have an empty `files` array if you have at least one `reference` in a `tsconfig.json` file.

 This presents a simple entry point; e.g. in the TypeScript repo we simply run `tsc -b src` to build all endpoints because we list all the subprojects in `src/tsconfig.json`